86Box/docs/hardware/machinespecific.rst

 .. rubric:: IBM AT

-* The diagnostics diskette is not Y2K-compliant, and will therefore produce error codes if :ref:`settings/machine:time synchronization` is enabled.
-These codes can be cleared by disabling time synchronization and then using a tool such as the MS-DOS ``date`` command to set the date to before the year 2000.
+* The IBM Personal Computer Diagnostics disks will produce a *0152 ERROR - SYSTEM BOARD* code if :ref:`time synchronization <settings/machine:Time synchronization>` is enabled, due to a lack of Y2K compliance.
+This code can be cleared by disabling time synchronization, then clearing the CMOS by deleting ``ibmat.nvr`` from the ``nvr`` directory.

 Socket 7
 --------